CFKaligula/flights-project/README.md

 dagster dev
 ```

-Open http://localhost:3000 with your browser to see the project.
+Open <http://localhost:3000> with your browser to see the project.

-You can start writing assets in `flights_project/assets.py`.
-The assets are automatically loaded into the Dagster code location as you define them.

 ## Development